4 weeks' jail for maid who threw dog from third-storey balcony

 Dou Dou was found to have suffered multiple injuries and was euthanised to reduce its suffering.

-Guyanti was sentenced on Wednesday (July 8) to four weeks' jail after pleading guilty to one count of causing unnecessary pain and suffering to the dog.
+Guyanti was sentenced yesterday to four weeks' jail after pleading guilty to one count of causing unnecessary pain and suffering to the dog.

-Defence lawyer Louis Lim, who represented the maid pro bono, told the court that she started working at the Sunrise Walk house near Yio Chu Kang Road on Dec 15 last year.
+Lawyer Louis Lim, who represented the maid pro bono, told the court that the maid started working at the Sunrise Walk house near Yio Chu Kang Road on Dec 15 last year.

-She was then tasked to perform chores, including cooking and looking after Mr Hui's pets - two birds and two dogs.
+She was tasked with performing chores including cooking and looking after Mr Hui's pets - two birds and two dogs.

 Mr Lim said Guyanti had no prior experience in caring for pets.